 ‘Weeks Red’ is another hybrid plant that has its roots in Miami.
 Ron Weeks is the man behind this curious creation, a giant Philodendron that grows in a rosette shape.

 Its leaves are of a hastate shape, meaning they grow in a triangular, spear-like shape, and can grow up to 4 feet long.
-The stems also feature trademark red spots.
+The petioles also feature that small red spots.

 Philodendron ‘Golden Dragon’